 I mixed some ‘whoflungdung’ that we bought from our local nursery in with the compost and soil.
 It’s an organic, natural, sustainable super mulch that plants love, and when added to soil, introduces a wide range of beneficial bacteria.

-Now it’s time to add an edging around the perimeter of your garden bed.
+From here, you can add an edging around the perimeter of your garden bed.
 This can be done with reused materials such as old bricks, stones, wood panelling, etc. or other materials of your choice.

 Next, spread the soil out so it meets with the edging of your garden bed (but doesn’t overflow).
 If the soil overflows, simply build up the edging until it falls in line with the soil, or vice versa.